 Construction finance options

 Retained earnings refers to the profit that a construction business is able to put in business savings after each successful project.
-Financing new projects through business savings is the ultimate goal for most small construction companies.
-Ultimately, it can take years, if not decades, for a contractor or supplier to build up enough retained earnings to invest in growing their business.

 - Pros: Using savings has very little cost to the contractor.
 It’s your own money – you don’t have to pay interest or other fees to use it.